 French Onion Kobe Beef Sliders

-Juicy Kobe Beef burgers topped with caramelized onions and Gruyere cheese, these French Onion Beef Sliders made with Kobe Beef are a family favorite!
+Juicy Kobe Beef burgers topped with caramelized onions and Gruyere cheese, these French Onion Beef Sliders made with Signature SELECT American-Style Kobe Ground Beef are a family favorite!

 - 1 pound Signature SELECT ground Kobe beef

 - 3/4 teaspoon salt

 - 2 medium onions, sliced into 1/8-inch thick slices

 - 3 ounces Gruyere or Swiss cheese, grated